-Speeding Traffic - This originally came mostly (but not exclusively) from Flinton residents relating to the B1238 but is also being raised increasingly by Humbleton residents as well.
-Traffic levels on our roads have remained broadly unchanged in recent years, but there are enduring concerns about speeding through the villages.
+• Speeding Traffic - This came mostly (but not exclusively) from Flinton residents relating to the B1238.
+Traffic levels on our roads have remained broadly unchanged in recent years, but there are enduring concerns about speeding through the village.
 At residents' request the Council (ERYC) conducted a survey on the B1238 in early 2017 to assess the level of speeding, but findings were inconclusive (partly due to the siting of the equipment).
-Despite our more recent but unscientific evidence-gathering, the Council's view remains that, although there is conclusive evidence of speeding, it is not of a sufficient severity to warrant provision of a permanent facility or regular law-enforcement presence.
-We will need to continue to monitor this and have re-approached Humberside Police through our diligent local PCSO as it has not improved.
-One suggestion is that residents could be trained to use hand-held speed devices for use in both villages when police personnel are not available.
-In Humbleton, on-road parking was also seen as a factor for traffic as it reduces the available road width and may obscure drivers' views of children on the roadside
+The Council's view was that, although the survey did provide conclusive evidence of speeding, it was not of a sufficient severity to warrant provision of a permanent facility or regular law-enforcement presence.
+We will need to continue to monitor this and re-approach the Council if it gets worse.
+On-road parking in Humbleton was also seen as a factor for traffic as it reduces the available road width and may obscure drivers' views of children on the roadside